lumagateinc/Resource-Scheduler/docs/README.md

 ## Scope of a Resource Scheduler instance<!-- omit in toc -->

 A Resource Scheduler instance is associated to a single Azure Active Directory (AD) tenant.
-A Resource Scheduler instance can manage schedules for starting and stopping VMs in ALL Azure subscriptions associated with an Azure AD tenant.
+A Resource Scheduler instance can manage schedules for starting and stopping VMs in Azure connected subscriptions associated with an Azure AD tenant.
 In other words:

 - Resource Scheduler has a 1-1 relationship with your Azure AD tenant.
 - Resource Scheduler has a 1-many relationship with your Azure subscriptions associated to that Azure AD tenant.